-The Vice President Junior and Senior House League is responsible for acquiring House League Team Sponsors.
+The Director at large of Sponsorship and Special Events is responsible for acquiring House League Team Sponsors.

-11.1 Player Sponsorship
+11.1 PLAYER SPONSORSHIP

 Representative/House League player sponsorship will help offset player registration or team costs.
-One name bar per sweater at a cost of \$250.00
+One name bar per Jersey at a cost of \$250.00.
 All members are encouraged to actively pursue Player Sponsorships.
-If members can acquire Player Sponsorships for more than one player, they are encouraged to do so.
+If members can acquire Player Sponsorships for more than one players, they are encouraged to do so.

-11.2 The House League Team Sponsor (\$700/year)
+11.2 HOUSE LEAGUE TEAM SPONSOR (1200/year)

-- i.
-Funds are used towards sweater costs. - ii.
-Sponsor name is identified with the House League team - iii.
-Sponsor will receive a House League Team Sponsor plaque of appreciation with team picture. - iv.
-Advertising in all newsletters and publications as a House League Team Sponsor - v.
+- 11.2.i Funds are used towards Jersey costs. - 11.2.ii Sponsor name is identified with the House League team - 11.2.iii Sponsor will receive a House League Team Sponsor plaque of appreciation with team picture. - 11.2.iv Advertising in all newsletters and publications as a House League Team Sponsor v.
 Teams are encouraged to invite the sponsor to the year-end banquet.

-11.3 Jr. Greyhounds Team Sponsor (\$3500 minimum)
+11.3 JR. GREYHOUND GIRLS TEAM SPONSOR - LEVEL 1 (\$3500 minimum)

-- i.
-Sponsorship funds are applied to the individual Jr. Greyhound team to offset team expenses. - ii.
-Each player on the team will wear a Team Sponsor patch on all home and away jerseys on the back of the jersey. - iii.
-Teams are encouraged to provide the sponsor with a framed team picture. - iv.
-Teams are encouraged to invite the sponsor to the year-end banquet.
+- 11.3.i Sponsorship funds are applied to the individual Jr. Greyhound team to offset team expenses. - 11.3.ii Teams are encouraged to provide the sponsor with a framed team picture. - 11.3.iii Teams are encouraged to invite the sponsor to the year-end banquet.

-11.4 Jr. Greyhounds Tier 2 Team Sponsor (\$1500 minimum)
+11.4 JR. GREYHOUNDS GIRLS TEAM SPONSOR - LEVEL 2 (\$1500 minimum)

-- i.
-Sponsorship funds are applied to the individual Jr. Greyhound team to offset team expenses. - ii.
-Teams are encouraged to provide the sponsor with a framed team picture. - iii.
-Teams are encouraged to invite the sponsor to the year-end banquet.
+- 11.4.i Sponsorship funds are applied to the individual Jr. Greyhound team to offset team expenses. - 11.4.ii Teams are encouraged to provide the sponsor with a framed team picture. - 11.4.iii Teams are encouraged to invite the sponsor to the year-end banquet.